-Medical benefits during the fiscal years are provided to members of Health Service System through three plan choices:
+Medical benefits during the fiscal years are provided to members of the System through three plan choices:

-- City Health Plan (Preferred Provider Organization (PPO)) - Kaiser Foundation Health Plan (Kaiser) (Fully insured HMO) - Blue Shield of California (flex-funded plan with fully insured, capitated, and self-insured components)
+- United Healthcare (UHC) City Health Plan and Medicare Advantage (Preferred Provider Organization (PPO)) - Kaiser Foundation Health Plan (Kaiser) (fully insured HMO) - Blue Shield of California Plan (flex-funded plan with fully insured, capitated, and self-insured components)

 Each of the above plan choices includes a vision benefit provided through Vision Service Plan (VSP).
 The City Health Plan, which includes medical and prescription drug benefits, is a self-insured indemnity plan, where the risk of loss due to claims in excess of revenues is borne by the Health Service System Trust Fund.
-The City Health Plan is administered by United HealthCare (UHC).
+The City Health Plan is administered by UHC.
 In 2013, the System implemented the Employer Group Waiver Plan (EGWP) for retirees with Medicare as a fully insured pharmacy plan.
-In 2016, UHC offered a fully insured National PPO plan for retirees with Medicare.
+EGWP was discontinued on December 31, 2016.
+In 2016, UHC offered a fully insured Medicare Advantage PPO for retirees with Medicare.

-The Kaiser HMO is a fully insured external health maintenance organization, where the risk of loss due to excess claims for a given fiscal year is borne by the health maintenance organization.
+The Kaiser HMO is a fully insured external health maintenance organization, where the risk of loss due to excess claims for a given fiscal year is borne by the HMO.
 On January 1, 2013, the Blue Shield of California Plan was converted from a fully insured external health maintenance plan to a flex-funded plan.
 The flex-funded plan has a fully insured, capitated component for professional services provided in physician offices.
 Hospital and pharmacy services are self-insured, where the risk of loss due to claims in excess of revenues is borne by the Health Service System Trust Fund.
+In 2017, Medicare coverage offered through Blue Shield of California was eliminated as an option to System members.